-Weston Ochse is the author of ten novels, most recently SEAL Team 666, which the New York Post called 'required reading' and USA Today placed on their 'New and Notable List of 2012.'
+Weston Ochse is the author of twenty books, most recently SEAL Team 666 and its sequel Age of Blood, which the New York Post called 'required reading' and USA Today placed on their 'New and Notable Lists.'
 His first novel, Scarecrow Gods, won the Bram Stoker Award for Superior Achievement in First Novel and his short fiction has been nominated for the Pushcart Prize.
 His work as appeared in comic books, and magazines such as Cemetery Dance and Soldier of Fortune.
 He lives in the Arizona desert within rock throwing distance of Mexico.
-He is a military veteran with 29 years of military service and is currently stationed in Afghanistan.
+He is a military veteran with 29 years of military service and currently returned from a deployment to Afghanistan.
 Please contact him through this site.

 Friday, February 26, 2010

 She wasn't all that happy about it, but someone had to say something.
 My mom is one of those rare people we need in this world.
 She's also a special ed teacher.
 The school system did something this year that really pissed me off so I wrote a letter to the editor.
 When I told my mom she wasn't all that pleased, but I told her that's what she gets for raising a boy who wants to be a hero, forever tilting at windmills.